James R. Biard: Education

 Biard attended Paris High School from 1944-48.
 After receiving an associate degree from Paris Junior College in 1951, he transferred to Texas A&M University in College Station, TX where he received a B.S. in Electrical Engineering (June 1954), an M.S. in Electrical Engineering (January 1956), and a Ph.D. in Electrical Engineering (May 1957).
 Among the scholarships he received were the Dow-Corning Award in 1953-54, and the Westinghouse and Texas Power & Light fellowships throughout his graduate work.
 He was also a member of IRE, Eta Kappa Nu, Tau Beta Pi, Phi Kappa Phi, and an associate member of Sigma Xi.

-From 1956-57, he worked part-time as an instructor of undergraduate Electrical Engineering courses.
+From 1956-57, Biard worked part-time as an instructor of undergraduate Electrical Engineering courses.
 He also worked part-time as an Assistance Research Engineer for the Texas Engineering Experiment Station in charge of operation and maintenance of EESEAC, the Station's analog computer.
 During grad school, he also designed several vacuum tube DC amplifiers.
 His PhD dissertation was entitled, "Further Investigation of Electronic Multiplication of Voltages By Use of Logarithms".
 While a student at Texas A&M, he met his wife Amelia Ruth Clark.
 They married on May 23, 1952, and later moved to Richardson, Texas.